 Advanced Technology for U of M Students

-The new 312,00 square-foot Biological Science Building at University of Michigan gives students access to some of the most advanced technology and facilities in the country including state-of-the-art plant growing facilities, an imaging core, a café and one of the largest university aquatics facilities in the nation.
+The new 312,00 square-foot Biological Sciences Building at University of Michigan gives students access to some of the most advanced technology and facilities in the country including state-of-the-art plant growing facilities, an imaging core, a café and one of the largest university aquatics facilities in the nation.
 Three cubes were created to construct the building which are connected by two glass atria that supply an abundance of natural light to the laboratories.
 The majority of the research and work done in this building is for University of Michigan’s departments of Molecular, Cellular and Developmental Biology, Ecology and Evolutionary Biology and Paleontology in its 84 wet and dry labs.